linear/linear/docs/API.md

 }
 ```

-We can do the same thing with WorkflowStates:
+We can do the same thing with `workflowStates`:

 ```graphql
 query {